 Head of Communications

 Eva joined REDRESS in 2011.
-She is a former Johns Hopkins University’s International Reporting Project fellow and a winner of the Guillermo Martínez-Márquez award for Latin American Reporting.
-She was the Metro and National News editor of El Diario-La Prensa, New York’s largest Spanish-language newspaper.
+She is a former Johns Hopkins University’s International Reporting Project fellow and a winner of the Guillermo Martínez-Marquez award for Latin American Reporting.
+She was the Metro and National News editor of El Diario-La Prensa, New York’s largest Spanish language newspaper.
 She previously worked as its senior political and investigative reporter, and worked on several award-winning projects.
 In the United Kingdom, she has written for the Financial Times Magazine and BBC Mundo.
 She has a M.A. in Journalism and Latin American studies from New York University, where she was an adjunct professor.

 Follow Eva on Twitter @sanchis.e

-Rupert Skilbeck is a barrister who specialises in human rights law and international criminal law, and who has directed strategic litigation around the world.
-Before joining REDRESS on 1 February 2018, Rupert was the Litigation Director at the Open Society Justice Initiative, where he oversaw human rights litigation in more than 100 cases including torture, deaths in custody, discrimination, fair trial rights, corruption, national security, and international criminal law.
+Rupert Skilbeck is a barrister who specialises in human rights law and international criminal law, who has directed strategic litigation around the world.
+Before joining REDRESS in 2018, was the Litigation Director at the Open Society Justice Initiative, where he oversaw human rights litigation in more than 100 cases including torture, deaths in custody, discrimination, fair trial rights, corruption, national security, and international criminal law.
 Prior to this he worked with international and hybrid criminal tribunals in Cambodia, Bosnia and Herzegovina, and Sierra Leone.
 In 2006 he was appointed by the United Nations as the Principal Defender for the Extraordinary Chambers in the Courts of Cambodia.
 He was also the director of Odsjek Krivicne Odbrane, the criminal defence section of the State Court in Sarajevo, and the defence advisor at the Special Court for Sierra Leone.
 From 1995 to 2004 he practiced primarily at the criminal bar in London and on the Midland circuit.

 Follow Rupert on Twitter @RupertSkilbeck